holmesrichards/sidekickvco/sidekick_notes.md

 ## Caveat emptor

 Bourns 3296P 10k trimmers are specified for the panel accessible trimmers.
+Bourns PV36 trimmers seem to have the same specs and dimensions; I don't know why both exist.
+Either should work.
 Similar trimmers from other manufacturers *may* differ slightly in their dimensions which may cause misalignment between panel and PCB.
 Compare datasheets carefully before buying.
-Bourns is more expensive than some but was chosen because it seems more readily available.
+Bourns is more expensive than some but was chosen because it seems more readily available from multiple vendors.

 The jacks are from Tayda, SKU A-1122 or A-3617 (seemingly identical).
 This appears to be the same as jacks sold under the model number PJ-644C elsewhere.
 Again, similar looking jacks from other sources may have slightly different dimensions.